F 3 GEOGRAPHY

 b) Urban settlement

-Consist of dense permanent and sometimes high buildings and population engaged in non agricultural activities such as industrial activities.
+Consist of dense permanent and sometimes high buildings and population engaged in non-agricultural activities such as industrial activities.

 Factors Influencing Settlement